stevenrichter16/ClearDoc/README.md

 # Getting Started with Create React App

 This project was coded mainly by Steven Richter (React, Flask).
 Styling credit goes to Tim Muster.

 The motivation for this application came from recognizing the dense and confusing nature of clinical notes and medical terminology.
 My NextGrid hackathon team and I brainstormed and developed this application for the purpose of simplifying medical terminology with the use of GPT-3, a deep learning model developed by OpenAI.

 Over the course of 12 hours I created the front-end and back-end from scratch, only having moderate knowledge of React.js, and minimal knowledge of Flask.
+Through much trial and error, I accomplished setting up a REST API with Flask.

+The main issue I encountered in creating the API centered around the POST method.
+Previously I had used Flask to process and send data to a front-end, but I had never developed an API to send user-entered data from the front-end to the back-end, then back to the front-end.
+The reason for this functionality was due to the fact that I needed to grab user input from the front-end, send it to the Python server, process it through the GPT-3 API, then send that data back to the front-end to be displayed.

+In the end this project gave me experience in full-stack web development, and sharpened my communication skills.

 ## Available Scripts